Please note: Regulations are currently under review for the 2021-22 season and so those currently published are subject to change.

-AMF i The BUCS American Football Championships shall be conducted in accordance with the following BUCS sport specific regulations, the BUCS general regulations, and the rules of BAFA (British American Football Association).
+AMF i The BUCS American Football Championships shall be conducted in accordance with the following BUCS sport specific regulations, the BUCS general regulations, and the British American Football Association (BAFA) Rulebook.

 AMF ii In the event that these regulations contradict the BUCS general regulations these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

-AMF iii In the event that these regulations contradict those of rules of BAFA (British American Football Association), these BUCS sport specific regulations will supersede, unless specifically stated otherwise.
+AMF iii In the event that these regulations contradict the British American Football Association (BAFA) Rulebook, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

 AMF 2 Minimum number of players for a fixture to start or continue The minimum number of players required for a fixture to start or continue will be 11.